 My years of experience have taught me that the best, safest, most effective methods of training are to keep things simple.
 Your dog is highly intelligent; they already know what to do… and they know when they’re misbehaving.
 My philosophy about that is to be realistic, be clear about what you want, and don’t negotiate.
 And since most unwanted behaviors begin at home, I come to you to work with you and your dog to learn how to correct and change those unwanted patterns.
 In the process, I teache you how to become more aware of and how to correct the signals you may be unintentionally giving your dog, how to more accurately interpret your dog’s body language, and more.

 At the end of the day, you want to know that your dog is going to do as you ask, when you ask, without hesitation.
 You want to know that you can trust your dog around other animals, other people (including children), and in a wide variety of situations that are part of your daily life.
 You want to know that no matter what is going on or where you are, you can trust your dog to come immediately when called, to be respectful at all times, and to trust and respect you without hesitation.
 All of these things, and more, can be achieved, if you are committed to your dog and you’re willing to put in the work.

-I look forward to sharing the journey with you and your canine companion.
+If you would like more information, please feel free to contact me by visiting the Contact page.
 Have a great day, and remember to stay calm and lead on.